twilio-labs/function-templates/funlet-echo/README.md

 ## Usage

-It can be used as a drop-in replacement for the Twimlet, with the same GET parameters, by using the URL of the Twilio Function as a webhook with the GET method.
+It can be used as a drop-in replacement for the Twimlet, by using the URL of the Twilio Function as a webhook with the same GET parameters.

 Alternatively, it can be customized by setting properties in the environment.
-GET or POST parameters are considered first, if provided, then environment properties, then default values declared in the script.
+GET and POST parameters are considered first, if provided, then environment properties, then default values declared in the script.

 Environment properties are most convenient when you are using a single